The Guide To Buying & Selling Premade Dropshipping Stores

 - Sports & Outdoor

-Much like Empire Flippers, they offer a free Online Business Valuation to give you an ultra-accurate valuation of a given dropshipping store.
+Much like Empire Flippers, they offer a free Online Business Valuation to give an ultra-accurate valuation of a given dropshipping store.

 Finally, they also offer a verification and assessment service called Flippa Due Dilligence:

 - Red Flag Report $1,000.
 This is a deep dive into a store’s information going back 1 year.

 - Standard Report $1,500.
 The analysis goes back 2 years – recommended for stores between $30k and $200k.

 - Enhanced Report $2,000.
 The analysis period goes back 3 years – recommended for stores above $200k.

 If you’re a store builder looking to sell your premade dropshipping store for the highest asking price possible, then GreenDropShip is a fantastic choice as your supplier/wholesaler.

 On the other hand, if you’re a store buyer looking for a premade dropshipping store with the highest possible earning potential, then GreenDropShip is also the right supplier/wholesaler for the job!

 We’re based in the US with multiple fulfillment centers throughout the country.
 This means that customers get their products quickly and in the freshest condition possible, unlike Chinese suppliers that can take weeks to ship products.